 No facet of a company can operate effectively in isolation – that makes integration a key aspect of success.
 So, while automating each of your operations makes them individually more efficient, automating how they interact with each other will make them more productive as a whole.

 This is why you will often hear emphasis being placed on how well and how easily marketing automation software integrates with customer relationship management (CRM) tools used by a company’s sales team.
-It will be even better if you can reach our customers by using one platform via different digital channels live SMS or Push notifications.
+It will be even better if you can reach our customers by using one platform via different digital channels like SMS or Push notifications.
+You can integrate with many of sms marketing software tools.

 Be aware that not all integrations are pre-existing or native between a particular marketing automation and CRM tool.
 You will have to find out from the provider which integrations their plans already include, which can be customized for you and which will require further technical support.